Ugo Celada da Virgilio.

 In collaboration with: Fondazione Cavallini Sgarbi; Fondazione Monteparma; MAM - Museo d’arte Moderna dell’alto Mantovano di Gazoldo degli Ippoliti; Mart - Museo di Arte Moderna e Contemporanea di Trento; Museo Virgiliano di Pietole e Comune di Borgo Virgilio

-The Labirinto della Masone is pleased to present the exhibition Ugo Celada: A Discovery Hiding in Plain Sight for the spring-summer 2023 season.
-Although he remained outside mainstream contemporary art circles, Celada da Virgilio’s work spanned the twentieth century, referencing figurative traditions of the past and of his own time while reinterpreting them in his own unique style.
+The exhibition Ugo Celada: A Discovery Hiding in Plain Sight has been extended until October 15th, due to the great interest aroused by a peculiar artist whose work spanned the twentieth century, referencing figurative traditions of the past and of his own time while reinterpreting them in his own unique style.